About Us India and Uruguay

 2. The then Prime Minister of India Ms. Indira Gandhi visited Uruguay in 1968.
 The then Vice Presidents of Uruguay, Mr. Danilo Angel Astori Saragosa, and Dr. Hugo Fernandez Faingold visited India in 2011 and 1999 respectively.

 6. Four young political leaders from Uruguay participated in the third edition of ICCR’s Gen-Next Democracy Program in July 2022.
+Six journalists from mainstream media have visited India under XP Division’s familiarization programs, four in 2023 & two in 2024.

 Economic and Commercial Relations